 Weather is the universal conversation starter.
 The reason for this is simple: weather is something we all have in common.
 This is why brands like Salesforce are taking the hint and incorporating weather into their CRM ecosystem.
-Brands can now use weather related messages to build inroads with their customer base, adding value to their lives and strengthening connections with their brand.
+Brands can now use weather related messages that includes air pollution data to build inroads with their customer base, adding value to their lives and strengthening connections with their brand.

-Use Pollution Data to Connect with Your App Users
+Use air Pollution Data to Connect with Your App Users

 Imagine this alert coming through your mobile app in the morning: